crbulakites/hum/README.md

   There are currently _88_ possible note commands corresponding to the keys on a standard grand piano.
 The note commands are formatted like so: `{note name}_{octave}`.
 If you set your key value to sharps, then these are the possible note names:

-  `["An", "As", "Bn", "Cn", "Cs", "Dn", "Ds", "En", "Fn", "Fs", "Gn", "Gs"]`
+  `["Cn", "Cs", "Dn", "Ds", "En", "Fn", "Fs", "Gn", "Gs", "An", "As", "Bn"]`

   If you set your key value to flats, then these are the possible note names:

-  `["An", "Bf", "Bn", "Cn", "Df", "Dn", "Ef", "En", "Fn", "Gf", "Gn", "Af"]`
+  `["Cn", "Df", "Dn", "Ef", "En", "Fn", "Gf", "Gn", "Af", "An", "Bf", "Bn"]`

   In this style, "n" refers to "natural," "s" refers to "sharp," and "f" refers to "flat."
-Additionally, the octave part of a note can range from 0 to 7, with the lowest possible note being `An_0` and the highest possible note being `Cn_7`.
+Additionally, the octave part of a note can range from 0 to 7, with the lowest possible note being `Cn_0` and the highest possible note being `Bn_7`.

-  NOTE: Octave numbers roll over on A natural, so this is how part of the sequence of notes in order of pitch goes: `Gn_4, Gs_4, An_5, As_5, etc...`.
+  NOTE: Octave numbers roll over on C natural, so this is how part of the sequence of notes in order of pitch goes: `An_4, As_4, Bn_4, Cn_5, Cs_5, Dn_5, etc...`.

-  ALSO––I HAVE JUST NOTICED ON WIKIPEDIA: the traditional convention seems to be to roll over the octave number on C natural instead of A... so that may have to change in version 0.2.0 🧐...

-  There is also a special note called `Rest` which corresponds to silence within a single voice, but it _has not yet been implemented_.
+  There is also a special note called `Rest` which corresponds to silence within a single voice.

   If you use a note value that is not recognized, the current behavior is to not insert the note, which will throw off the timing of your measure.
 I will work on fixing this in a later version.